 People who travel via recreation vehicle claim to feel healthier, both physically and mentally, than they would be if they led more sedentary lives, according to the only known anthropological study of RV owners.

-Dorothy and David Counts “The RVers we interviewed during our study feel they are healthier than they would be if they didn’t RV.
+Dorothy and David Counts report: “The RVers we interviewed during our study feel they are healthier than they would be if they didn’t RV.
 While not overly strenuous, RVing is a physically active process with all of its accompanying chores and activities.
 RVs also allow people to go places and do things that are physical challenging, like hiking through a national forest,” says Dorothy Counts.
 “The constant exposure to new people, places and events and the act of driving from place to place all help to keep RVers mentally alert,” adds David Counts.

 In addition, says Dorothy, “When RVing, you have your home with you and that means less stress.”
 The Counts found that RVers cite this reduction of stress as a contributor to their feelings of health and vitality.
 They also believe that when the stress of traveling is eliminated, people often realize that the trip itself is an adventure.